 - 3.5.1 Water basin is located at the bottom of cooling tower to collect all cooled water from the tower; therefore, it is in contact with water all the times once the cooling tower is in operation. - 3.5.2 In order to prevent accumulation of dirt and particulates, the basin must be smooth, without dirt trapping pattern, accessible, cleanable, provided with adequate drain facilities and screening equipment.
-Materials used for basin should be non-corrosive, rigid and easy to clean. - 3.5.3 Basin should be watertight and has adequate fall to allow water flowing to the drain point.
-Drainage outlet size depends on capacity of cooling tower, but should not be less than 50 mm of internal diameter, and should be provided at the lowest point of the basin to facilitate complete drain.
+Materials used for basin should be non-corrosive, rigid and easy to clean.
+Basin sweeping system with nozzles installed around the bottom of basin could be considered to further prevent accumulation of suspended solids and building up of sludge.
+The basin sweeping system could be integrated with the side stream filtration system. - 3.5.3 Basin should be watertight and has adequate fall to allow water flowing to the drain point.

-- 3.5.4 Basin should have sufficient water depth of at least two velocity head measured above the top level of water outlet in order to prevent vortex forming at the water outlet and inducing excessive quantities of air.
+Drainage outlet size depends on capacity of cooling tower, but should not be less than 50 mm of internal diameter, and should be provided at the lowest point of the basin to facilitate complete drain. - 3.5.4 Basin should have sufficient water depth of at least two velocity head measured above the top level of water outlet in order to prevent vortex forming at the water outlet and inducing excessive quantities of air.
 Alternatively, anti-vortex plate, sparge pipe or large diameter outlet may be used to reduce velocity below the free surface. - 3.5.5 Screen should be installed at the bottom level of the sump to filter large impurities, such as leaves, so as to prevent blockage of the pump.
 Installation of side-stream filtration is a good practice to allow cleaning during continuous operation. - 3.5.6 Condenser water pipework above the level of the basin should be kept to a minimum to avoid air ingress and loss of water when system is temporarily shut down.